Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Commitment to Seeking Reasonable Accommodations

 Physical Therapy education requires not only the accumulation of scientific knowledge but the acquisition of skills, professional attributes and behaviors.
-Technical standards and Essential Requirements presented in this document are prerequisite, nonacademic requirements for admission, progression and graduation from the Quinnipiac University DPT program.
+Technical Standards and Essential Requirements presented in this document are prerequisite, nonacademic requirements for admission, progression and graduation from the Quinnipiac University DPT program.
 Definitions of technical standards are an expectation for the accreditation of this program by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 All required courses in the curriculum are designed to develop the essential functions necessary to become a competent physical therapist.

 The Quinnipiac University DPT program is committed to the principles of equitable and accessible education and to providing reasonable accommodations to students with disabilities.
 The Department of Physical Therapy strives to provide reasonable accommodations for qualified individuals with disabilities who apply for admission and are enrolled as physical therapy students.
-Should, despite reasonable accommodation (whether the candidate chooses to use the accommodation or not), a candidate’s existing or acquired disability(ies) interfere with patient or peer safety, or otherwise impede their ability to complete the Quinnipiac University DPT educational program and advance to graduation, the candidate may be denied admission or progression, or may be separated or dismissed from the program.
+Should, despite reasonable accommodation (whether the candidate chooses to use the accommodation or not), a candidate’s existing or acquired disability(ies) interfere with patient or peer safety, or otherwise impede their ability to complete the Quinnipiac University DPT educational program and advance to graduation, the candidate may be denied admission or progression, or may be separated, or dismissed from the program.

 Technical Standards and Essential Requirements